-The Specialization in Corporate Financial Management displays 4 main assets that will strongly benefit to the students’ future career:
+The Specialization in Corporate Financial Management combines 4 main assets that will strongly benefit the students’ future career:

 - A technical but still broad know-how that allows very diverse career paths

 - A human scale that stimulates exchanges among students and with the faculty

 - HEC-CEMS Double Degree opportunities including an academic international exchange with a CEMS partner in the second semester

 A balance of core courses by academics and job-oriented courses offered by practitioners helps prepare HEC Paris’ students to face the challenges of the financial management careers :

 - Producing, understanding and analyzing the financial information disclosed by organizations;

 - Defining, measuring and controlling corporate performance and its key success factors;

 - Contributing to controlling risks and securing corporate governance;

 - Accompanying the development of companies of all sizes by carrying out operations, such as acquisitions and international expansion.